debitoor/fetcher/README.md

 # Fetcher

-Easily make make HTTP using `node-fetch` and have response status check, json-body- and text parsing and error handling.
+Easily make make HTTP requests using `node-fetch` and have response status check, json– or text parsing and error handling.

+It will throw an error if `response.status` is not equal to 200 or less than 300 (`response.status >= 200 && response.status < 300`).

 If response is of `"content-type": "application/json"` it will return the response of `await response.json();`.